smartcontractkit/wasp/TUTORIAL.md

 Check [dashboard](http://localhost:3000/d/wasp/wasp-load-generator?orgId=1&refresh=5s&var-go_test_name=All&var-gen_name=All&var-branch=generator_healthcheck&var-commit=generator_healthcheck&from=now-5m&to=now), you can see per alert timeseries in the bottom

 ## Cluster test with k8s
+`Warning`: we don't have Loki + Grafana k8s setup yet, if you have them in your `k8s` set up you can run this test

+You may also need to set your `LOKI_TOKEN` env var, depends on your authorization

 Your `k8s context` should be set up to work with `kubectl`

 Set up your namespace with role/rolebinding to be able to run tests: